srs6hg/DS-Assignment-2/README.md

 # DS-Assignment-2
-The instructions to the program are built in
+All instructions for the program are implemented into the application